 Through their work, delegates carried out the mandate of the organization and personified the principles underpinning ICRC operations.
 This gave a concrete sense of the ICRC’s humanitarian involvement and showed that the organization was, and is, a fair and competent international player that solves humanitarian emergencies provoked by absent or inattentive national and local authorities.
-Delegates received their mandates from Genevan headquarters, and responded to these directions as well as needs that arose in the field, and reported back to the organization.
+Delegates received their mandates from Genevan headquarters, responded to these directions as well as needs that arose in the field, and reported back to the organization (Figure 6.1).

 Fig. 6.1 Here

 Delegates came to the ICRC from the Swiss military, governmental institutions, and universities where they were trained in engineering and medicine.
-More generally, delegates are represented as highly skilled professionals carrying out their daily activities.
-They were meant to represent their brand of scientific, “modern,” and accountable humanitarianism, in which the positivist norms of current relief culture are still rooted, in terms of reports, statistics, food distributed on the basis of calories.
-Those coming from the military were portrayed checking lists of prisoners of war before repatriation; they controlled the distribution of food and clothes; they were in the same boats as former prisoners of war to supervise the treatment that they received from national authorities; and, they negotiated with local authorities and international relief workers from other organizations.
+More generally, delegates were represented as highly skilled professionals carrying out their daily activities.
+They were meant to represent their brand of scientific, “modern,” and accountable humanitarianism, in which the positivist norms of current relief culture are still rooted, in terms of reports, statistics, and food distributed on the basis of calories.
+Those coming from the military were portrayed checking lists of prisoners of war before repatriation; they controlled the distribution of food and clothes; they were in the same boats as former prisoners of war to supervise the treatment that they received from national authorities; and they negotiated with local authorities and international relief workers from other organizations.

 ICRC iconography also tended to glorify doctors, a common visual trope in humanitarian representation.
 For instance, showing the work of doctors was not only proof of the scientific nature of the work carried out by the ICRC but also of the neutrality of the organization.
 Science was considered ipso facto neutral and objective.
-Upon the express request of the Committee of the ICRC, much of the movie on Poland is centred on the activities of Dr. Alexis Tarassoff: he is shown working in his laboratory, using extremely modern and scientific methods, providing medical care to people in need, visiting an orphanage, and interacting with prisoners of war and refugees.
+Upon the express request of the Committee of the ICRC, much of the movie on Poland is centered on the activities of Dr. Alexis Tarassoff: he is shown working in his laboratory, using extremely modern and scientific methods, providing medical care to people in need, visiting an orphanage, and interacting with prisoners of war and refugees.

 Only in the movie commissioned for the 11th Conference of the Red Cross movement were members of the Committee and its president, and former president of the Swiss Confederation, Ador, portrayed.
 In the movie, Ador is giving a speech on the role and importance of the Red Cross movement in the world.
 Vehemently, Ador bangs his fist on the table.
 His eyes and physical posture communicated strength and commitment.
 It should not be forgotten that only after the 11th Conference did the ICRC win the internal rivalry with the LRCS.

-Images of delegates and doctors contributed to transforming the ICRC’s public image of humanitarianism from 19th century volunteerism, often fuelled by religious impulses, to a more professional, secular, and technocratic endeavour.
-Logistics occupied a significant part of the ICRC’s imagery: images portrayed boats and trains used to repatriate prisoners of war; they depicted camps where prisoners of war were hosted, with a particular focus on the infrastructure, namely views of the tents, sanitary and delousing installations.
+Images of delegates and doctors contributed to transforming the ICRC’s public image of humanitarianism from nineteenth-century volunteerism, often fueled by religious impulses, to a more professional, secular, and technocratic endeavor.
+Logistics occupied a significant part of the ICRC’s imagery: images portrayed boats and trains used to repatriate prisoners of war; they depicted camps where prisoners of war were hosted, with a particular focus on the infrastructure, namely, views of the tents and sanitary and delousing installations (Figures 6.2, 6.3).

 Fig. 6.2 Here